Filing A Wrongful Death Claim After Your Loss

 Wrongful death claims are similar to personal injury claims in that they can be brought when a person dies due to someone else’s negligent or wrongful actions or inactions.
 In other words, if the person who died (the “decedent”) would have had grounds to bring a personal injury claim had he or she lived, this constitutes grounds for a wrongful death lawsuit.

 In North Carolina, the personal representative of the decedent’s estate must be the one to bring the wrongful death claim/lawsuit.
 If the decedent died without a will and, therefore, there is no named personal representative, the court will appoint one.
 When appointing a personal representative, the court will often look to close surviving family members, such as a spouse, parent, or child.

 Wrongful Death Damages

 Although the personal representative must be the one to file the wrongful death claim, this is done on behalf of eligible surviving family members.
 These family members are entitled to recover compensation for certain losses (“damages”) they have experienced in relation to the death of their loved one.

-In a wrongful death claim, you may be able to recover compensation for the following damages:
+In a wrongful death claim, you may be able to recover compensation for

 - End-of-life medical expenses